masumbillah21/ai_agent_automation/README.md

 uv run streamlit run app.py
 ```

+It will generate a web url example: `http://localhost:8501/`

 ### Example queries:
 - I want a refund for my last order.
 - I’m getting an error when I try to log in.